 The Brussels Office's main task is to act as the practical 'facilitator' in the Agency's contact with the European institutions and other European and international organisations.
-At a practical level, it
+At a practical level, it means that, ithe Brussels Office:

 - facilitates and establishes all necessary contacts with different European services, agencies and the member countries' permanent representations to the EU to be pursued later on by the Agency at the decision-making level; - maintains close co-operation with these services to promote the Agency's work.